isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 ### 3)	Application for the Vaccinated Travel Pass

-<i style="color:red;"><p style="line-height:1.3; font-size:18px;"><b>Short-term visitors and Work Permit holders aged 13 and above who are fully vaccinated and entering Singapore from 31 March 2022, 2359h (SGT)</b> will no longer need to apply for a Vaccinated Travel Pass (VTP) or present their VTP if they already have one.
+<p style="line-height:1.3; color:red; font-size:18px;"><b>Short-term visitors and Work Permit holders aged 13 and above who are fully vaccinated and entering Singapore from 31 March 2022, 2359h (SGT)</b> will no longer need to apply for a Vaccinated Travel Pass (VTP) or present their VTP if they already have one.
 They can refer to <a href="/arriving/general-travel/fully-vaccinated" target="_blank">General Travel Category Requirements for Fully Vaccinated Travellers and Non-Fully Vaccinated Children</a> for the entry requirements.</p>

-<p style="line-height:1.3; font-size:18px;"><b>Applications for new Vaccinated Travel Passes have been suspended.</b> If you need a VTP to enter Singapore urgently via the VTL <b>before 31 March 2359h</b>, please submit an appeal with supporting documents to the Safe Travel Office via <a href="https://go.gov.sg/sto-enquiry" target="_blank">https://go.gov.sg/sto-enquiry</a></p></i>
+<p style="line-height:1.3; font-size:18px;"><b>Applications for new Vaccinated Travel Passes have been suspended.</b> If you need a VTP to enter Singapore urgently via the VTL <b>before 31 March 2359h</b>, please submit an appeal with supporting documents to the Safe Travel Office via <a href="https://go.gov.sg/sto-enquiry" target="_blank">https://go.gov.sg/sto-enquiry</a></p>

 #### 1. I have an In-Principle Approval (IPA) for a Singapore-issued Long-Term Pass (i.e. Work Permit, Employment Pass, Student Pass, or Long-Term Visit Pass).
 Am I allowed to travel under the VTL (Land)?